 On the other hand, we will show that $g_1/g_0,\ldots , g_{M-1}/g_0$ do converge to $1$ as $a\to \infty$, see \eqref{expan2} below.
 Moreover, \eqref{def_of_-1} below provides asymptotic expansion of this convergence.

-The value of $g_0$ is chosen separately (see Step~5 below), and so the vector $(g_0,g_1, \ldots , g_{M-1} )$ has approximately equal entries it is expected to be close to the other $g_k$'s. \end{remark} \begin{remark} We note that no nonsymmetric spirals can be obtained from Theorem~\ref{thm_main} for even $M>2$.
+In particular, since the value of $g_0$ is chosen separately (see Step~5 below), the vector $(g_0,g_1, \ldots , g_{M-1} )$ has all entries approximately equal to $g_0$. \end{remark} \begin{remark} We note that no nonsymmetric spirals can be obtained from Theorem~\ref{thm_main} for even $M>2$.
 Interestingly, this is a consequence of two separate arguments: the breakdown of an admissibility criterion of $\overline{\Theta } =\overline{\theta}_1 (1, \ldots , M-1 ) $ (see \eqref{admissible} below), and the geometric constraint that $\overline{\theta}_1 = k\pi/2 $ for some $k\in \Z$, which in light of the ordering \eqref{order} implies that the resulting spiral must be symmetric.
 We discuss this issue in detail in Section~\ref{sec_m_geq4}. \end{remark}

 In order to expose the main difficulty of Theorem~\ref{thm_main}, we note that \eqref{eq-disc} is equivalent to the vector equation \eqnb \A g = -\frac{ \sinh (\pi A)}{2a^2}\left( 1+a^2 -2\mu (1-ai ) \right) , \eqne where we used \eqref{matrix-a}, which can be written in the matrix notation as